district10/blog/_posts/post-0001-pandoc-readme.md

 `--reference-links`

 :   Use reference-style links, rather than inline links, in writing Markdown
     or reStructuredText.
 By default inline links are used.
+The placement of link references is affected by the `--reference-location` option.

+`--reference-location = block`|`section`|`document`

+:   Specify whether footnotes (and references, if `reference-links` is
+    set) are placed at the end of the current (top-level) block, the current section, or the document.
+The default is `document`.
+Currently only affects the markdown writer.

 `--atx-headers`